debate-map/app/README.md

 	* 1.1\) You can manually remove the taint by running (as seen [here](https://stackoverflow.com/a/63471551/2441655)): `kubectl taint node <nodename> node.kubernetes.io/memory-pressure:NoSchedule-`
 		1.1.1\) Update: This didn't actually seem to work for me.
 Perhaps k8s is instantly re-applying the taint, since it's based on a persistent memory shortage?
 Anyway, currently I just wait for the memory shortage to resolve (somehow).
 		1.1.2\) For now, another workaround that *seems* to help (from a couple tries), is opening pod-list in Lens, searching for all pods of the given type, selecting-all, then removing/killing all.
+* 2\) If you get the error "Unable to attach or mount volumes: unmounted volumes [...]" (in my case, after replacing a 4gb node-pool with an 8gb one), the issue may be that the stale persistent-volume-claims requested by the old nodes are still sticking around, causing new claims for the new node to not get created (issue [described here](https://veducate.co.uk/kubelet-unable-attach-volumes/)).
+To fix this:
+	* 2.1\) Run `npm start backend.tiltDown_ovh`.
+	* 2.2\) Tilt-down appears to not delete everything, so complete the job by using Tilt to manually delete anything added by our project: basically everything except what's in the `kube-node-lease`, `kube-public`, and `kube-system` namespaces.
+		* 2.2.1\) Regular deletion (eg. through the Lens UI) works fine for the following found leftovers: stateful sets, config maps, secrets, and services.
+		* 2.2.2\) For leftover namespaces: this deadlocks for me, seemingly due to the postgres-operator CRD having a deadlock occuring during its "finalizer", as [described here](https://stackoverflow.com/a/52012367) (causing its `postgres-operator` namespace to stick around in a bad "terminating" state).
+See [here](https://stackoverflow.com/a/52377328) to confirm what resources underneath that namespace are causing it to stick around, and then follow the steps below (assuming it's the CRD and/or PV/PVCs) to remove them, then the deadlocked namespace deletion task itself should complete.
+		* 2.2.3\) For the postgres-operator CRD, edit the manifest (eg. using the Lens UI's "Edit" option) to have its "finalizers" commented out, then delete like normal.
+		* 2.2.4\) For the persistent-volumes and persistent-volume-claims, due the same thing: comment out its "finalizers", then delete like normal.
+	* 2.3\) Rerun the tilt-up script.
+	* 2.4\) EDIT: After doing the above, the issue still remains :(.
+Based on my reading, the above "should" fix it, but it hasn't.
+For now, I'm resolving this issue by just completely resetting the cluster. (with "Computing nodes" option set to "Keep and reinstall nodes" -- the "Delete nodes" option appears to not be necessary)

 </details>